This article was first published on March 10, 2015, and was updated on March 19, 2018, and March 7, 2019.

-The tax extension gives individuals until October 15 (or the next business day), while corporations have until September 15 (or the next business day) to file their tax paperwork.
+The IRS tax extension gives individuals until October 15 (or the next business day), while corporations have until September 15 (or the next business day) to file their tax paperwork.

-One of the benefits of having the tax extension is that you get more time to get your income tax paperwork together, which is great for busy small business owners.
+One of the benefits of having the tax extension is that you get more time to get your income tax paperwork together, which is great for entrepreneurs spinning lots of different plates.

 Plus, if you had a hard time finding a CPA to work with and understand your business, now you have more time to find the right one.
 In addition, you’re often automatically granted a state extension when you apply for a federal tax extension.
 But don’t take that for granted; be sure to double-check to make sure you have an extension on both.

 It will help you determine how much you should pay the IRS in income tax, and will prevent you from facing yet another income tax deadline in six months.

 What happens when you file for an income tax extension?

 The question then becomes whether or not you should go ahead and pay the IRS or wait and accrue penalty fees.
 Let’s break it down:

 Say you’re an individual or an S corporation and you’ve been granted a tax extension.
 You have time to estimate the taxes you owe, so you decide to go ahead and pay the IRS what you think you will owe them.
 In order do that, you will need to use the form 1040ES to work out your estimated tax, as all businesses are different.

 As either an S corp or an individual, if you have been in business for awhile, you can also refer to last year’s form.
 Make note of all your income and deductions for this year’s form and see what the total tax was that you paid last year.